zetavg/AuthProvider/README.md

 $ rails generate auth_provider:install
 ```

+This will install the auth_provider initializer into `config/initializers/auth_provider.rb`, mount `AuthProvider::Engine` at `/oauth` in `config/routes.rb` and copy the database migration file.

-And don't forget to run:
+At last, don't forget to run:

 ```bash
 $ rake db:migrate
 ```

+## Configuration

+All the configurations of auth_provider can be found in `config/initializers/auth_provider.rb`, just check it out!

 ## License